R. Harris Archer: Career

 Archer worked in the coal and lumber business in Lapidum, Maryland.
 He later worked as a farmer in Priestford.

 Archer was a Democrat.
 He served as a member of the Maryland House of Delegates from 1884 to 1888.
 Archer was general assessor in 1896.
 He was appointed by Judge VanBibber in 1907 as court crier.
 He served in that role until his death.

 Personal life

 Archer married Elizabeth Lee.
 They had at least two children, Mrs. S. C. Wasson and Glasgow Archer.
 Archer married Cassandra Lee.
 They had one son, Robert H. Jr. His son Robert H. would serve as assistant attorney general of Maryland and as a leader of the Democratic Party in Maryland.
+His brother was architect George Archer.

 As of 1901, Archer lived at a church in Priestford.
 He was a member of Churchville Presbyterian Church.

 Archer died on February 28, 1922, at the age of 77, at the home of his son in Bel Air, Maryland.
 He was buried at Churchville Presbyterian Church cemetery.